How to Name a Business: A Creative Guide

 Make sure that you can own your chosen business name and that another company doesn’t already use it.
 This will come in handy when you register a business name.
 To do so, check out the following places:

 The domain availability: As a business owner, you must maintain an online presence.
 When you create a website, your domain name should be closely associated with your business name.
-Check that this domain hasn’t already been taken.
+Check that this domain hasn’t already been taken using a domain name search tool.

 Search engines: See what comes up when you search your name.
 If you do business internationally, check for cultural references across the countries.